LAB02-Admin/HASS.Agent-Docs/docs/translating.md

 Then work down the list correcting the entries.

+> Note: these translations aren't very good to use as-is, since they're not context aware.
+It's just a starting point, you'll still have to go through them.
+Only use this if you prefer changing to writing.

 ---

 When you're done, please let us know you worked on the translations by sending a notification: